wooferzfg/wwrando/README.md

 Better Wind Waker

-This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's wwrando](https://github.com/LagoLunatic/wwrando), and [brainfubar's fork](https://github.com/brainfubar/wwrando).
+This is an ISO patcher for The Legend of Zelda: The Wind Waker based on [LagoLunatic's wwrando](https://github.com/LagoLunatic/wwrando).

 **This adds features from the Wind Waker Randomizer to an ISO without randomization.**
 Intended to make a more enjoyable casual experience reflecting many changes made for Wind Waker HD.

+*The download button on this page is for source code, not the application.* [Download the program here](https://github.com/WideBoner/betterww/releases).

 You can toggle the following on/off:
 * Swift Sail replaces Sail